clickityKlein/Disaster-Response/README.md

 millions of communications will be sent out, and response organizations will be at their full capacity.
 A model like this will help guide these organizations where to best use their resources.

+Take a look at the **Categories per Message** image above.
+Messages which were not relevant to needing an emergency response (i.e. triggered zero of the categories) were the most prevalent.
+This is just from a few thousand messages.
+Scale the data into the millions, such as providing emergency responses to an entire major city, and a model like this will truly save lives.

 [Table of Contents](#table-of-contents)